Shikshau/Restaurant-Management-System/README.md

 ## Introduction

-Welcome to the repository of *Shiksha's Cuisine Restaurant Management System Website*.
+Welcome to the repository of *Shiksha's Cuisine*.
 This project aims to develop a web-based system for managing various aspects of a restaurant's operations.
 From handling customer orders and reservations to managing inventory and staff, Shiksha's Cuisine Restaurant Management System provides an all-in-one solution to streamline restaurant operations and enhance customer experience.

 ## Features